Come to the Barnes, or we’ll come to you. Our programs will nourish your students’ imaginations and serve your

-Explore highlights of the history and collection of the Barnes Foundation.
-Using the concepts of line, light, color, and space, learn to analyze ensembles and individual works of art.
+Students explore highlights of the history and collection of the Barnes Foundation.
+Using the concepts of line, light, color, and space, they learn to analyze ensembles and individual works of art.

 Storytelling in Art

-This program, for kindergarten to 2nd grade, integrates literacy by identifying storytelling elements in works of art.
+This program for K–2 students integrates literacy with art by identifying storytelling elements in works in the collection.

 Impressionism and Post-Impressionism

-Learn about the qualities of impressionist and post-impressionist art.
-Using color, light, and brushstroke, evaluate the artistic representation of the world in a selection of pieces
+Students learn about the qualities of impressionist and post-impressionist art.
+Using color, light, and brushstroke, they evaluate the artistic representation of the world in a selection of pieces.

-Using color, light, line, and space as well as the ideas of balance, symmetry, and unity, consider how works in ensembles fit together.
-Learn to make comparisons and see connections between art of different cultures, mediums, periods, and styles.
+Using color, light, line, and space as well as the ideas of balance, symmetry, and unity, students consider how works in ensembles fit together.
+They learn to make comparisons and see connections between art of different cultures, mediums, periods, and styles.

 Landscapes in Art and Nature

 Students view and compare landscape paintings in a lesson that focuses on the visual qualities of nature and how artists capture nature in their art.

-Through a close look at images of people, discuss how artists use tools and materials, including color, brushstroke, and composition, to express identity.
+Through close looking at images of people, students learn how artists use tools and materials, including color, brushstroke, and composition, to express identity.

-Students in grades 8–12 are permitted to self-tour the collection as well as any special exhibitions.
+Students in grades 8–12 are permitted to self-tour the collection or any special exhibitions with their chaperones.
 Pre-visit materials are available, and admission to special exhibitions is included in the ticket price.
-Admission is $5 per person, including chaperones; free for all Philadelphia School District schools.
-Groups can also choose to add a self-guided experience after their one-hour guided tours.
+Self-guided admission is $5 per person; free for School District of Philadelphia schools.